zdanev/HtmlHelper/README.md

 # HtmlHelper
-set of c# classes to generate html
+A set of c# classes to generate "correct" html, css, bootstap, etc.